Elisabethein/Playtech-Java-Assignment-2024/Java Developer Test Assignment.md

   * if we reach this point, the account is valid and can be used for the transaction
   * adds the transaction to the list of approved transactions
   * updates the user balance
-- 'isValid' - uses the iban validation algorithm from the wikipedia page to validate the iban, returns a boolean
+- 'isIbanValid' - uses the iban validation algorithm from the wikipedia page to validate the iban, returns a boolean
 - 'writeBalances' - writes the user balances to the csv file
 - 'writeEvents' - writes the events to the csv file